 I think the Kauai Marriott resort is one of the rare places that’s both family and couple friendly.
 Andy and I really enjoyed our time here.
 As I reflect back on our stay, I have memories and visions of a tropical and peaceful environment.
 I’d go back without hesitation.

 In addition to my good review, this 4-star resort also earns predominately positive reviews from TripAdvisor.
-At the moment, you can find deals for the resort starting at $209 per night.
-Here’s a link to the current deals offered directly from the resort.

 Have you stayed at the Kauai Marriott and Beach Resort?
 What did you think of it?